ant-media/ant-media-documentation/docs/guides/configuration-and-testing/webrtc-codecs.md

 ---
 title: WebRTC codecs
 description: Simplified understanding of H.264, VP8, and H.265 codecs used with Ant Media Server.
-This guide also explains how to enable or disable H.264, VP8, and H.265.
+This guide also explains how to enable H.264, VP8, and H.265.
-keywords: [Enable H.264, VP8, and H.265, Disable H.264, VP8, and H.265, WebRTC codecs, Ant Media Server Documentation, Ant Media Server Tutorials]
+keywords: [Enable H.264, VP8, and H.265, WebRTC codecs, Ant Media Server Documentation, Ant Media Server Tutorials]
 sidebar_position: 6
 ---